00x0A/hackintosh-z690-i512400f-rx6700xt/README.md

 9. Copy the EFI to your mounted EFI partition.
 10. Turn ShowPicker to False (if you don't want a picker at start-up) in [OCAT](https://github.com/ic005k/OCAuxiliaryTools).
 11. Troubleshoot for any issues (shouldn't be any but just in case).
+> [!NOTE]

-(Enable HiDPI Display settings by running sudo defaults write /Library/Preferences/com.apple.windowserver.plist DisplayResolutionEnabled -bool true and rebooting the PC)
+> Enable HiDPI Display settings by running `sudo defaults write /Library/Preferences/com.apple.windowserver.plist DisplayResolutionEnabled -bool true` and rebooting the PC

+Some useful [tips and tricks](https://github.com/5T33Z0/OC-Little-Translated/tree/main/A_Config_Tips_and_Tricks) and the full [OpenCore Documentation](https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html)

+## Portmapping
+I've done the mapping for Z690-A Pro Wifi using [USBToolBox](https://github.com/USBToolBox/tool), you can make your own if an USB port does not work.

+## Todos
+- [ ] Check whether or not dualbooting Windows through OpenCore works
+- [ ] Smaller GPU hiccups on Sequoia needs to be fixed or addressed

 ## Kexts Used (for maintanence)